 Host Inc. has elected to be treated as a REIT effective January 1, 1999, pursuant to the U.S. Internal Revenue Code of 1986, as amended.
 It is our current intention to continue to comply with the REIT qualification requirements and to maintain our qualification for taxation as a REIT.
 A corporation that elects REIT status and meets certain tax law requirements regarding the distribution of its taxable income to its stockholders as prescribed by applicable tax laws and complies with certain other requirements (relating primarily to the composition of its assets and the sources of its revenues) generally is not subject to federal and state income taxation on its operating income that is distributed to its stockholders.
-As a partnership for federal income tax purposes, Host L.P. is not subject to federal, state and foreign income tax.
-Due to state, local and foreign income and franchise tax in certain jurisdictions.
+As a partnership for federal income tax purposes, Host L.P. is not subject to federal income tax.
+Host L.P. is, however, subject to state, local and foreign income and franchise tax in certain jurisdictions.
 Additionally, each of the Host L.P. taxable REIT subsidiaries is taxable as a regular C corporation, subject to federal, state and foreign income tax.
-Our consolidated income tax provision or benefit related to the operations of our taxable REIT subsidiaries, and state, local, and foreign income and franchise taxes income tax provision or benefit related to the
+Our consolidated income tax provision or benefit includes the income tax provision or benefit related to the operations of our taxable REIT subsidiaries, and state, local, and foreign income and franchise taxes incurred by Host L.P.